Getting the most out of cannabis means doing your homework on cannabinoids and the Entourage Effect.

-CBD is also known to inhibit the release of glutamate, as well as other inflammatory agents.
+CBD is also inhibits glutamate’s release, as well as the release of other inflammatory agents.
 In other words, it’s a neuroprotective agent and has a role to play in decreasing the burning and tingling sensations associated with neuropathic pain.

 The great thing about CBD is that it doesn’t reduce inflammation through the same mechanisms as conventional medications.
 In other words, CBD is much safer than NSAIDs.
 It won’t increase your risk of heart attacks, strokes, or stomach ulcers.
 Some research has even shown that CBD as an anti-inflammatory can be up to twenty times more effective than NSAID agents.
 That’s remarkable!
 And great news for patients.

 Whether you use a product rich in THC or CBD for your pain management is going to depend on a wide range of factors such as legality, goal for the day, and the type of pain you experience.
 Cannabis and pain management can be trial and error to start with but with time it will get easier.